msiniscalchi/atom-latextools/MANUAL.md

 ### OS X

 On OS X, use the `MacTeX` distribution.
-The only currently supported PDF viewer is `Skim`, which supports forward and inverse search.
+The only currently supported PDF viewer (in addition to the Atom-based `pdf-view`) is `Skim`, which supports forward and inverse search.

 If you install the "base" distribution (not the full one), you need to install `latexmk` separately using the `tlmgr` package manager.